-To ensure continuity of services to students and the public, it is the policy of the university to remain open.
-However, during unusual or extreme conditions, normal operations of the University (except the University Hospitals) may be temporarily suspended or altered by declaration of the President of the University, or designee.
-This may occur in the event of unusual conditions, such as severe weather, public health emergencies, major utility failure, fuel shortages, or other reasons.
-This policy provides information related to human resource practices in the event of a University emergency.
+To ensure continuity of services to students and the public, it is the policy of the University to remain open.
+However, during unusual or extreme conditions, normal operations of the University (except UK HealthCare) may be temporarily suspended or altered by declaration of the President of the University, or designee.
+This may occur in the event of unusual conditions, such as severe weather, public health emergencies, major utility failure, fuel shortages or other reasons.
+This policy provides information related to Human Resource practices in the event of a University emergency.

-“Essential Employee” means one who has been designated as critical to the operation of a unit, whose presence is required regardless of the existence of an emergency condition, and whose absence from duty could endanger the safety and well-being of the campus population and/or physical plant.
-Employees may be designated as essential on a situational basis, e.g., in the event of a weather emergency only, or in the event of a public health crisis.
-Essential employees should be notified in writing on an annual basis.
+“Designated Employee” means one who has been designated as critical to the operation of a unit, whose physical presence is required regardless of the existence of an emergency condition, and whose absence from duty could endanger the safety and well-being of the campus population and/or physical plant structure.
+Employees may be considered designated on a situational basis, e.g., in the event of a weather emergency only, or in the event of a public health crisis.
+Designated employees should be notified in writing upon hire.
+Additionally, current employees in a designated status should be notified in writing on an annual basis of their designation.
 Designations may be changed at any time depending on need.

-- Receive time off with pay on another scheduled work day within a specified period of six weeks, or
+a.
+Receive equivalent time off with pay on another scheduled work day within a specified period of six weeks, or

 Note: Departments with special scheduling and staffing problems may extend the six week period with the approval of the department head and the Human Resources Office of Employee Relations.

 b.
 Receive emergency closing pay for the period when normal operations are suspended in lieu of equivalent time off.

 Note: This paid leave does not count as hours worked for purposes of computing eligibility for overtime.